Battle off Samar: Johnston's torpedo charge and subsequent attacks

 At 07:16, Sprague ordered Commander William Dow Thomas aboard Hoel, in charge of the small destroyer screen, to attack.
 Hoel began a long sprint to get into firing position for their torpedoes.
 At 07:20, Hoel located Kongō at 14,000 yards and sped to engage the battleship; this was a perfect opportunity as Kongō was blinded by rain squalls and was completely unaware of Hoels presence.
 However, the same could not be said for the heavy cruiser Haguro, which noticed an enemy "cruiser" at 10,300 at 07:26 and opened fire.
 Haguros first salvo scored a pair of 8-inch (203 mm) shell hits to Hoel's bridge and rangefinder, destroying her mark 37 director, FD radar, PPI scope, machine gun control, and all voice radio communications.
 Hoel commenced firing on Kongō as Haguros second salvo landed an 8-inch (203 mm) hit to her forward fire room two feet above the waterline, then her third salvo landed three additional 8-inch (203 mm) shells hit started a powder fire in her turret 3 magazines, punctured and flooded her port engine and after generator, dropping her speed to 17 knots.
-In response, Hoel unloaded five torpedoes at the still blinded Kongō, right with three more 8-inch (203 mm) shells destroyer her turrets 4 and 5 and aft AA mounts.
+In response, Hoel unloaded five torpedoes at the still blinded Kongō, right when three more 8-inch (203 mm) shells destroyed her turrets 4 and 5 and aft AA mounts.
 Haguros final salvo landed a 5-inch (127 mm) shell which holed the destroyer below the waterline before she ceased fire and wrote off the enemy "cruiser" as sunk.
 For all this effort, Kongō noticed a spread of torpedoes some distance ahead of her and continued in a straight line.